Disk I/O

 virtio_reg_write32(offset, virtio_reg_read32(offset) | value);

-keyword to prevent the compiler from optimizing out the read/write operations.
+Accessing MMIO registers are not same as accessing normal memory.
+You should use volatile keyword to prevent the compiler from optimizing out the read/write operations.
 In MMIO, memory access may trigger side effects (e.g., sending a command to the device).

 Map the MMIO region

-MMIO region to the page table so that the kernel can access the MMIO registers.
+First, map the virtio-blk MMIO region to the page table so that the kernel can access the MMIO registers.
 It's super simple:

 struct process *create_process(const void *image, size_t image_size) {